This post may contain affiliate links. Read the full disclosure here.

 A couple of nights ago, I was laying in bed with my daughter Lily watching Charlottes Web as she fell asleep.
 We were cuddled up under my fluffy down comforter, Lily was holding on tight to her bunny stuffed animal and calm as can be, her squishy little body tucked under my arm.
-In that moment, I felt such an overwhelming sense of joy and utter contentment.
+At that moment, I felt such an overwhelming sense of joy and utter contentment.

 It was one of those moments where my love for my child was so strong and I thought to myself, “This is what pure happiness feels like.”